go-i2p/goSam/CONTRIBUTING.md

 [example](https://github.com/cryptix/goSam/blob/701d7fcf03ddb354262fe213163dcf6f202a24f1/options.go#L299)

-Lastly, you'll need to add it to the allOptions function, which would look like
+Lastly, you'll need to add it to the allOptions function and the Client.NewClient() function.
+To add it to allOptions, it looks like this:
-this:

 ``` Go
         //return all options as string ready for passing to sendcmd